marioroy/old-wine-builder/README.md

-# Build old Wine release
+# Old Wine Builder

-This is a fairly generic wine builder for building old releases.
+This is a generic wine builder to build Wine for Affinity by Canva.
-It should be able to build any wine directory.

 ## Image